greenfieldhq/OLD-greenfieldhq.github.io/_posts/2015-02-13-save-parent-model-and-all-children-with-rails-and-ember-cli.md

 ## Contact

 I hope you've enjoyed this post and found it helpful.
-If you have any questions or comments, my contact information is available on [GitHub](http://github.com/jdetch).
+If you have any questions or comments, my contact information is available on <a href="http://github.com/jdetch" target="_blank">GitHub</a>.